AnaAquiles/Homogeneous-and-heterogenous-networks/README.md

 # Endocrine-Analysis
-This code was performed for the analysis of calcium signals fromencodrine cells during different hormonal stimuli
+This code was performed for the analysis of calcium signals from encodrine cells, during different hormonal stimuli